micaiahhill/gym-membership/README.md

     npm start

 This will start the frontend application on port 3000.
+Make modifications to the react project by using an editor like VSCode.

 ### Database Configuration